sunshowers-code/rust-cli-recommendations/src/ch02-00-picking.md

 # Picking a command-line argument parser

-When you're writing a Rust command-line application, one of the first things you'll have to do is to figure out how to write your
+When you're writing a Rust command-line application, one of the first things you'll have to do is to figure out how to parse command-line inputs.
 There are a number of different command-line parsers for Rust programs.
 However, projects SHOULD use [**clap**](https://crates.io/crates/clap).

 **Why?**